Boulder's Community Greenhouse Gas Inventory

 Community investments in Renewable Energy

 The Boulder community has made a significant commitment to renewable energy sources such as wind and solar.
 Today, Boulder is recognized as a platinum-level Solar Friendly Community .
 Local, or rooftop, solar energy reduces the amount of electricity consumed from traditional sources, such as coal.
-Local solar grew nearly 17 megawatts (MW) between 2005 and 2015, and more than five MW have been installed since 2012.
-The city has plans to ramp up efforts to support the installation of more local solar on both residential and commercial buildings by providing residents better access to solar potential information.
+Local solar grew nearly 17 megawatts (MW) between 2005 and 2016.
+The city is developing a Solar Strategy to ramp up efforts to support the installation of more local solar on both residential and commercial buildings by providing residents better access to solar potential information.

 Emissions vs. Economics